doccatdev/100-Days-of-Python-Course/Day 7/Readme.txt

-Program game hangman (Indonesian Word) sederhana ini adalah implementasi dari materi yang telah dipelajari, seperti:
+This simple hangman (Indonesian Word) game program is an implementation of the material that has been studied, such as:
 - List
-- If statment (If, if else, elif)
+- If statement (If, if else, elif)
 - Loop (For, While loops)